 5) Bran and Rickon Stark

 Sons of Ned and Catelyn, Bran and Rickon when things begin to take a turn for the worst.
-They’re going to play a major role in the sixth season of the series.
+They’re going to play a major role in the sixth season of Game of Thrones.

 6) Jon Snow